Why we’re pro low-code

 Low-code offers Great user-friendliness

 The most obvious advantage of low-code is that users don’t need to have a deep understanding of software development.
 The visual approach is based on business models and uses intuitive interfaces such as drag-and-drop, and one-click development.
 The straightforward approach to low-code development is easy to understand.
-It can be used by everyone within the organization, without having to rely on specialized developers.
+It can be used by everyone within the organisation, without having to rely on specialised developers.

 The power of citizen development

 The ease of developing with low-code gives rise to a whole generation of citizen developers.
 Citizen developers are company employees who create their own automated processes to make their work more efficient, without the need for an IT department.
 A 2019 Gartner report states that 61% of companies surveyed have or plan to start citizen development projects.

 Today, many organisations are scaling their digital transformation faster than ever before.
 This is putting pressure on IT teams around the world to develop new business applications.
 The advantage of low-code is that employees across the entire width of the organisation are able to work together to achieve these digital goals.

 By applying low-code, employees no longer have to wait for developers to develop applications or write code.
 This allows ideas to be realised faster, resulting in faster solutions and implementations.
 This already took place covertly at many companies, but these practises often fly under the radar.
 Developing solutions without involving the IT department is what we call shadow-IT.
 Low-code automation platforms circumvent this problem by offering a standardised approach to process modelling and automation.

 This takes the pressure off the IT department, which is increasingly inundated with a massive backlog of requests.
 In some cases, it may even be more efficient to develop low-code, because the users already know exactly what they need.
 In turn, this saves briefings and reviews with developers, which ensures higher productivity and faster return on investment.